-The keeper’s cottages that surround the main tower are privately owned, and for a few years were holiday rentals, but they don’t seem to have been used for awhile.
-If someone would fix them up again, I would love to spend a weekend staying at the Neist Point lighthouse!
+The keeper’s cottages that surround the Neist Lighthouse main tower are privately owned.
+For a few years were holiday rentals, but they don’t seem to have been used for awhile.
+If someone would fix them up again, I would love to spend a weekend staying at the Neist Point lighthouse bed and breakfast!
 How neat would it be to sleep inside one of the most famous lighthouses in Skye!